aperofsky/markdown-cv/index.md

 Division of International Epidemiology and Population Studies<br/>
 Advisor: Cécile Viboud<br/>

-* **Led interdisciplinary research linking influenza epidemiological and evolutionary dynamics across 22 seasons**, revealing how viral evolution affects seasonal epidemic patterns in the U.S., with implications for genomic surveillance, outbreak prediction, and vaccine strain selection
+* **Led interdisciplinary research linking influenza epidemiological and evolutionary dynamics across 22 seasons**, in collaboration with Fred Hutch, Mt.
+Sinai, CDC, and WHO partners, revealing how viral evolution affects seasonal epidemic patterns in the U.S. with implications for genomic surveillance, outbreak prediction, and vaccine strain selection
 * **Delivered high-performing forecasts as NIH representative for U.S. Department of Defense Infectious Disease Forecasting Collaboration** (2019-2022), providing weekly predictions of COVID-19 and influenza cases for U.S. military bases that consistently outperformed internal DoD models
 * **Led COVID-19 healthcare impact analysis in South Africa**, in collaboration with South Africa's National Institute for Communicable Diseases and the country's largest private healthcare system
 * **Co-led swine influenza transmission research with Ohio State researchers**, characterizing influenza spread across a network of exhibition swine shows in U.S. Midwest and contributing to understanding of zoonotic transmission pathways and development of targeted interventions